Four Months In: News from the New Hampshire Health Cost Initiative

 At the Commission’s first public forum in Rochester, residents shared deeply personal stories about the impact of the HCA–Frisbie merger — from the loss of local maternity services and urgent care clinics to disrupted treatment plans and a breakdown in communication with patients.
 The hearing revealed just how vital it is to engage directly with communities affected by hospital mergers and healthcare consolidation.
 We continue to promote the Commission as an important forum to protect consumers, clarify healthcare costs and policies, and ensure that future investments from the Consumer Protection Trust Fund reflect the needs and experiences of the people most affected.

-“The Commission will meet next in Exeter on June 26, 2025, at 4:30 pm at the Exeter Town Hall.
-The focus of the meeting is the acquisition of Exeter Hospital by Beth Israel Lahey Health.”
+The Commission will meet next in Exeter, NH.
+Time and date to be announced soon.
+The focus of the meeting is the impacts of the acquisition of Exeter Hospital by Beth Israel Lahey Health.

 Shifting Federal Landscape, Rising Medical Debt